CarloBu/reveal-animation-handler/README.md

 - **Zero External CSS Required**: All styling is included inline
 - **Viewport-Aware**: Elements only animate when they enter the viewport
 - **Astro Integration**: Works seamlessly with Astro's view transitions
+- **Built-in Accessibility**: Full screen reader support with no extra configuration

 ## Installation